-Joanna Eldredge Morrissey is a Peterborough native and has been the staff photographer for MacDowell since 1989.
-She has completed more than 5,800 portrait sessions of MacDowell Fellows during their residencies for the MacDowell archives.
+Joanna Eldredge Morrissey (she/her/hers) is a Peterborough native and has been MacDowell's official photographer since 1989.
+She has completed more than 6,000 portrait sessions of MacDowell Fellows during their residencies for the MacDowell archives.
 After graduating from California State University at Fullerton with two bachelor degrees (in communications and philosophy), she worked at a commercial photo studio and at the Corona Public Library for many years before returning to New Hampshire to raise her two daughters and run her family farm.
-Last year, her photographs appeared in a book called Sheds, which was written by Howard Mansfield.
+In 2016, her photographs appeared in a book called Sheds, which was written by Howard Mansfield.
 Jo also works freelance and covers many subjects including but not limited to architecture, PR, and events.
 Her other interests include music, gardening, farming, outdoor activities, and anything with a motor attached.

 assistant to maintenance foreman

 Jamie Sargent (he/him/his) began working at MacDowell as a seasonal employee for the maintenance department during his college years.
 Upon graduating from Springfield College (where he studied secondary education) in 1996, he was hired for a full-time position with MacDowell’s mavens of maintenance, and has been part of the team ever since.
 When not involved in helping keep the studios, roads, and other buildings on MacDowell’s 450 acres in top shape, he enjoys spending time with his family, camping, and attending live music and sporting events.